 ?Does a middle part suit every face shape?

 It flatters oval and heart-shaped faces most easily.
-Round and square faces can wear it too, but a slight off-center part is often more flattering, since a dead-center line can emphasize width.
+Round and square faces can still wear it, but shifting the line slightly off-center is often more flattering, since a dead-center split can visually widen the face.

-?Does a middle part bob work on curly hair?
+?Is a middle part bob a good option for curly hair?

-?Can fine hair pull off a center part bob?
+?Can fine hair carry a center part without looking thin?

 Part It Down the Middle

-The middle part bob proves that the smallest change can carry the biggest cool factor.
-Whether you wear it glassy and blunt, tousled and wavy, curly and defined, or slicked for a night out, the clean center line gives the cut a modern, editorial edge that a side part never quite matches.
+A middle part bob proves the smallest change can carry the biggest payoff.
+Worn glassy and blunt, tousled and wavy, curly and defined, or slicked for a night out, the clean center line gives the cut a modern edge a side part rarely matches.

-So if your bob is feeling a little tired, try moving your part to the center before anything else.
-Match the version to your texture and your routine, get the part clean and the roots lifted, and you may find the freshest look you have had in years was hiding right down the middle.
+If a current bob feels a little tired, moving the part to the center is worth trying before anything more drastic.
+Match the version to your texture and routine, keep the part clean and the roots lifted, and the freshest option might turn out to be the simplest one.